Carl Jung And The Shadow

 This is no spring cleaning.

 To acknowledge your projections is hard.
 It requires courage and honesty to reveal terrible parts of yourself.
-But while difficult, confronting your shadow is one of the most necessary battles you will ever wage in life because failure to face and integrate one’s shadow allows these negative elements of the personality freedom to grow and manifest at scale.
-And an unchecked shadow, a shadow bolstered through ignorance, has the greatest negative potential of all.
+But while difficult, confronting your shadow is one of the most necessary battles you will ever wage because failure to face and integrate one’s shadow allows these negative elements of the personality freedom to grow and manifest at scale.
+And an unchecked shadow, a shadow by through ignorance, has the greatest negative potential of all.

 A very interesting tangent Jung takes with his writings on projection is how these phenomena can manifest at the group level.

 Jung offers an explanation that links susceptibility to authoritarian movements and those who have failed to face up to their shadow.
 As the ‘other’ is repeatedly painted with a myriad of villainous traits they are presented as group-wide scapegoats for individuals to project onto.

 Since projection onto a friend or loved one will often lead to damage to the relationship Jung furthers his argument for the susceptibility of group projection by emphasising this point.
 Given that our interactions with the ‘other’ are typically limited, it is attractive to project something you despise without threatening personal damage.

 “Not that these others are wholly without blame, for even the worst projection is at least hung on a hook, perhaps a very small one, but still a hook offered by the other person”Carl Jung

-And therefore as group projection phenomena iterates further outwards it is made clear that this can lead to war…
+And therefore as group projection phenomena iterate further outwards it is made clear that this can lead to war…

 “The greatest danger to civilisation is not in the weapons we have at our disposal but in our ability to understand our own selves”Carl Jung

 How To Integrate The Shadow | Carl Jung

 Without the integration of the shadow, individuation is unthinkable and therefore a long process of negotiation is unavoidable.

 “The line between good and evil cuts through the heart of every human being”Aleksandr Solzhenitsyn